shazam37/My_Python_Projects/README.md

-The following Python Projects were implemented:
+The following Python Projects were implemented in this repo:

 .
 Auto Birthday-Wisher- developed a code that can be hosted on the cloud to send birthday wishes through emails